binaryfoundry/binaryfoundry.github.io/_posts/2021-2-1-Physically-Based-Rendering-and-BRDFs.md

 ## Radiometric Units

-As integrating over a hemisphere means somehow summing up over all possible angles, and dividing by pi, a division by pi should really be factored in to light colour to be fully energy conserving.
+As integrating over a hemisphere means somehow summing up over all possible angles, and dividing by pi.
+So a division by pi should really be factored in to light colour to be fully energy conserving.

 For example in the Lambertian case: